Forrest Stonedahl

 • EECS 395-24: Comp.
 Graphics & Movie Merge Algorithms

 The course on multi-agent modeling (EECS 372/472) deserves further comment.
 This course was previously taught as a project-based seminar for relatively few students.
-However, worked with my advisor on a grant-funded project to develop it into a new core course for the engineering school.
+However, I worked with my advisor on a grant-funded project to develop it into a new core course for the engineering school.
 (I was also involved in editing the new course textbook and developing supporting software/materials.)
 For a taste of the course, feel free to peruse the 2009 EECS 372/472 website.

 I have also mentored/advised a number of undergrads on independent research projects, some of which are discussed on my projects page.